Lei Contest

 Limit

 We invite you to participate in this year’s lei making contest and showcase your lei making talents.
 We are excited to see the creative and artistic creations of the entries.
+Register below or learn about lei history, lei rules and etiquette, and various lei making methods.

-• Participants can enter up to 5 lei, each category or submission requires a separate
+- Participants can enter up to 5 lei, each category or submission requires a separate

-• $10 entry fee per entry (cash only must be paid on delivery)
+registry form. - $10 entry fee per entry (cash only must be paid on delivery)

-• All lei must be a wearable lei at 24 inches in length
+- All lei must be a wearable lei at 24 inches in length

-• Drop off time is 12:00 – 4:00pm on Friday October 4, 2024 at the ASF Pop-up
+- Drop off time is 12:00 – 4:00pm on Friday October 4, 2024 at the ASF Pop-up

-• The submission must be the entrant’s original work and not feature or focus on any material owned or controlled by third parties
+- The submission must be the entrant’s original work and not feature or focus on any material owned or controlled by third parties

-• Winners for each category
+- Winners and awards for each category

-• Awards announced at 3:00 on Saturday (Do not need to be present to accept the award, we will contact you).
+- Awards announced at 3:00 on Saturday (Do not need to be present to accept the award, we will contact you).

-• One winner will receive $200 for People’s Choice award voted on by attendees.
+- One winner will receive $200 for People’s Choice award voted on by attendees.

 Fresh Lei